anormalperson8/Birthday/README.md

 Also used as an exercise to familiarise myself with the syntax of Python programming language.

+This project contains a lot of spaghetti code.

 ## Version 1.0
 The bot is based mostly on slash commands.